Nomad-Rob/Docker/Bind_Mount/README.md

 - IDE (VSCode or whatever you prefer)
 - Makefile extensions (optional) but used in this repo

+## Usage
+This Dockerfile is tailored for Python applications that require specific packages and run on port 5000.
+To build and run a container using this Dockerfile:

+1. Place the Dockerfile in the root of your Python project directory.
+2. Ensure you have a `requirements.txt` file listing your dependencies.
+3. Build the Docker image: `docker build -t your-image-name .`
+4. Run the container: `docker run -p 5000:5000 your-image-name`
+5. Access your application at `http://localhost:5000`
+6. Enter the container's shell: `docker exec -it your-container-name sh` when this happens you will be in the environment of the container and can run commands in the container while using the vscode extensions.

+## Customization
+- You can change the base image and Python version according to your application's requirements.
+- Adjust the `WORKDIR`, `COPY`, and `EXPOSE` directives to suit your project's structure and networking needs.
+- Modify environment variables as per your application configuration.

 # Docker Bind Mounts

 This document explains how to use bind mounts in Docker, focusing on two different flags: `-v` and `--mount`.
 Bind mounts are a powerful feature that allows you to mount directories or files from the host machine into a container, enabling a wide range of functionalities including file sharing and persistent data storage.